ROCm/hipfort/docs/tutorials/hiprand-examples.rst

 * The generator enumerators are spelled ``HIPRAND_RNG_*`` rather than ``ROCRAND_RNG_*``, with the same suffixes.

-The page is organised by generator, because that is the one choice a program makes up front.
+The page is organized by generator, because that is the one choice a program makes up front.
 Each section shows one worked example and names the sibling programs that pair the same generator with the other distributions.